Exactly as it Sounds

 - 1 ea Peach

-- 1 cup sugar Or however much sugar is equal in weight to the peach you are usin
+- 1 cup Sugar Equal weight to the peach

 - Muddle mint leaves in a julep cup.

 - Add crushed ice (to fill the cup).

 - Stir until a frost forms on the outside of the julep cup.

 - Add more crushed ice to finish the cocktail.

 - Garnish with fresh mint.